 A highlight of staying in a Japanese ryokan is the food.
 Dinner typically starts between 6 to 7 pm and will most likely be kaiseki-ryori, which is Japanese-style haute cuisine.

-Expect multiple courses of delicious dishes, featuring locally-sourced ingredients and seasonal specialities.
+Expect many courses of delicious dishes, featuring locally-sourced ingredients and seasonal specialities.
 Served on beautiful lacquerware and ceramics, each dish is a work of art.
-You might see the likes of miso soup, sushi or a nabemono hot pot, with rice served last to signal the end of the main meal.
+You might see the likes of miso soup, sushi or a nabemono hot pot.
+Rice will always be served last to signal the end of the main meal.

 Likewise, breakfast also features multiple dishes of Japanese cuisine.
 In contrast to dinner, rice is served first and eaten with the other food.
-Eggs, tofu, grilled fish and pickles are just some of the dishes that may be accompanying it.
+Eggs, tofu, grilled fish and pickles are just some of the dishes that you may get to try.

 What are onsen baths?

-Many Japanese ryokans can be found close to natural hot springs and outdoor bathing facilities known as onsen.
-Bathing is therefore a popular activity for guests and one that it’s worth reading up on the etiquette before getting in.
+Many Japanese ryokans can be found close to natural hot springs and outdoor baths known as onsen.
+Bathing is a popular activity for guests and one that it’s worth reading up on the etiquette before getting in.

 Hot springs in Japan are enjoyed naked, with the majority of baths being gender separated.
 Likewise to ryokans, they’re seen as places for quiet reflection, offering you further insight into Japanese culture.
 Avoid swimming or diving, as well as putting your head underwater, and simply embrace the experience.